MENTAL HEALTH TRAINING

 I can't commit to the time required.

 Don’t worry if this course is too much, or you can’t commit to the times and dates.
 There will be future courses and we are also planning to add shorter ‘Mental Health Awareness’ courses.
-We’ll be announcing these over the coming months.
+We update this page whenever new courses become available.

 I want to train a number of people in my business or community group.